Legal blog

 Attorney (adwokat) or legal counsel (radca prawny)?

 In foreigners' cases a radca prawny has exactly the same powers as an adwokat — representing clients before the voivodeship office, the Office for Foreigners (UdSC), administrative courts (WSA, NSA) and in citizenship cases.
-What decides the outcome is immigration-law experience, not the title.
+When you search for an “immigration lawyer” or a “lawyer for foreigners”, in practice you are looking for a representative with immigration-law experience — such as a law firm in Warsaw like ours — and it is that experience, not the title, that decides the outcome.

 What we help foreigners with